civican/legisinfo/43-2/bills/C-30/bill_text.md

   **(1)** Paragraph 186(1)(b) of the Act is replaced by the following:

-    at the time that tax in respect of the acquisition, importation or bringing in becomes payable, or is paid without having become payable, by the parent, all or substantially all of the property of the other corporation is property that was last **manufactured, produced**, acquired or imported by the other corporation for consumption, use or supply by the other corporation exclusively in the course of its commercial activities,
+    at the time that tax in respect of the acquisition, importation or bringing in becomes payable, or is paid without having become payable, by the parent, all or substantially all of the property of the other corporation is property that was last manufactured, produced, acquired or imported by the other corporation for consumption, use or supply by the other corporation exclusively in the course of its commercial activities,

   **(2)** Subsection 186(1) of the Act, as amended by subsection (1), is replaced by the following: